-Training by Chester Diocese is used together with support from our Reverend.
+Training by Chester Diocese is used together with support from our Vicar and our SIAMs working party.

 MONITORING AND EVALUATION

 As part of the school's monitoring programme it is the role of the Collective Worship Lead, Headteacher and Foundation Governor to monitor individual acts of collective worship and feed back to the Full Governing Body.
 This formal monitoring should take place three times per year and be reported.
 Monitoring and evaluation of collective worship should be on the agenda of the Full Governing Body meeting at least annually.
 Other governors are also invited to worship when attending school for formal monitoring visits.